shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ## ServiceNow/AAP Integration Instructions using Event-Driven Ansible and SNOW Business Rules

 This walkthrough will leverage ServiceNow Rest Messages, ServiceNow Business Rules, and Event-Driven Ansible's Event Streams.
 You will need outbound connectivity to AAP or the ability to use a Mid Server.
+The advantage of this method is that it only requires one Rest Message and one Business Rule to handle all Catalog Items (rather than creating a flow/workflow per Catalog Item).
+After the inital setup, all that's required is creating a new Catalog Item for each request and updating the Ansible Rulebook.

 #### 1)
 The Orlando release of the ServiceNow developer instance and newer does not allow for the self-signed certificate provided by AAP.
 We need to equip our AAP instance with a certificate from a trusted Certificate Authority.
 The easiest way to accomplish this is to SSH into AAP and run the Certbot ACME client in order to generate a certificate from LetsEncrypt (instructions can be found [here](https://letsencrypt.org/getting-started/)).
 It is important to place the contents of the root certificate + the intermediate certificate + the certificate you generate (found at `/etc/letsencrypt/live/<tower domain>/cert.pem`) at the location AAP places its self-signed certificate and key.
 The LetsEncrypt intermediate certificate can be found [here](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt).